All Collections

 • Several resource-intensive JOIN operations

-All of these can cause your MySQL query to create large temporary tables, which can take up memory, increase the processing time, slow down, or even lose connection to the database server.
-To solve this, we recommend using our Repair database option.
+All the above can cause your MySQL query to create large temporary tables, which can take up memory, increase the processing time, slow down, or even lose connection to the database server.
+To solve this, we recommend using our Repair the database feature.

 For WordPress websites, you can use a database optimization plugin such as Advanced Database Cleaner.
-This will delete any unused tables left from previous plugin installs so they won’t use resources.
+It will delete any unused tables left from previous plugin installs so that fewer resources are used.

-In addition, you can build an index and look for any queries that take several seconds or have a high memory usage.
+In addition, you can build an index and look for any queries that take several seconds or use a lot of memory.

-If you have optimized your website and the limits are still being hit consistently, it may indicate that your website has grown and needs more resources to handle all its concurrent visits.
-In that case, you can consider upgrading your hosting plan to increase all the resources 😊
+If you have already optimized your website, but the limits are still being consistently hit, it may indicate that your website has grown and needs more resources to handle all the traffic.
+In that case, consider upgrading your hosting plan 🚀

 Did this answer your question?